Oxnard, CA IRS Tax Audit Attorney

 Our Tax Professionals are highly experienced in the IRS appeals process including fast track mediation, negotiating with the IRS appeals department, and in negotiating with IRS Chief Counsel’s Office to achieve a mutually agreeable settlement where litigating against the IRS before the U.S. Tax Court.
 We are very adept at proving that the IRS’s flawed audit findings were based on an either an incorrect interpretation of the Tax Code or other primarily authority, or were flawed based on an incorrect interpretation of the client’s facts.
 Ultimately, the protection that a Tax Attorney can offer is far superior than that of a CPA, EA or C.T.E.C. certified preparer, especially where there is a need to protect confidential communications through the Attorney Client Privilege where tax fraud may be an issue.

 Oxnard IRS Audit Lawyers

 The Oxnard Tax Law Attorneys, CPA and EAs at The Tax Law Offices of David W. Klasing are ready, willing and able to defend and protect you during your IRS audit and where necessary, any subsequent appeal, litigation or collection action.
 If the IRS has contacted you about an audit, your first call should be to an Experienced Tax Audit Lawyer.
-Contact our tax law offices today at 800-681-1295 or reach out to us online to schedule a reduced rate initial consultation at our Oxnard office, or another of our convenient locations across Southern California.
+Contact our tax law offices today at 805-617-4566 or 800-681-1295 or reach out to us online to schedule a reduced rate initial consultation at our Oxnard office, or another of our convenient locations across Southern California.